Mike Ford Player Props: Mariners vs. Orioles

-The Seattle Mariners and Mike Ford, who went 0-for-1 last time in action, battle Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.
+The Seattle Mariners, including Mike Ford (hitting .192 in his past 10 games, with four home runs and six RBI), take on starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Orioles.
+In his most recent appearance, he hit two homers in his most recent appearance (going 2-for-4) against the Orioles.

 Mike Ford Game Info & Props vs. the Orioles